SirecStudio/SS-CarWash/README.md

 # SS-CarWash
-Car Wash script for Fivem
+An car wash script for Fivem !

+Don't edit or publish it without my permission !